Nebraska Publication Requirements

 For LLCs, the legal notice you’ll publish is called a Notice of Organization.
 For corporations, it’s called a Notice of Incorporation.
 The requirements for both entities are mostly the same—you’ll need to publish your notice:

-- in a legal newspaper
+- In a legal newspaper

-- for three consecutive weeks
+- For three consecutive weeks

-- in the county where your business’s designated office (principal business address) is located
+- In the county where your business’s designated office (principal business address) is located

-Get Your Proof of Publication
+Get Your Affidavit of Publication

-File Your Proof of Publication
+File Your Affidavit of Publication

 Nebraska Publication FAQs